kazewong/flowMC/joss/paper.md

 ---

 # Summary
-Across scientific fields, the Bayesian framework is used to account for uncertainties in inference [ellison2004bayesian,lancaster2004introduction,von2011bayesian].
+Across scientific fields, the Bayesian framework is used to account for uncertainties in inference [@ellison2004bayesian,@lancaster2004introduction,@von2011bayesian].
 However, for models with more than a few parameters, exact inference is intractable.
-A frequently used strategy is to approximately sample the posterior distribution on models' parameters with a Markov Chain Monte Carlo (MCMC).
-Yet conventional MCMC methods relying on local updates can take a prohitive time to converge when posterior distributions have complex geometries (see e.g., [@rubinstein_simulation_2017] for a textbook).
+A frequently used strategy is to approximately sample the posterior distribution on models' parameters with a Markov chain Monte Carlo (MCMC).
+Yet conventional MCMC methods relying on local updates can take a prohibitive time to converge when posterior distributions have complex geometries (see e.g., [@rubinstein_simulation_2017] for a textbook).

-`flowMC` is a Python library implementing accelerated MCMC leveraging deep generative modelling as proposed by @Gabrie2022, built on top of the machine learning libraries JAX [@jax2018github] and Flax [flax2020github].
+`flowMC` is a Python library implementing accelerated MCMC leveraging deep generative modelling as proposed by @Gabrie2022, built on top of the machine learning libraries JAX [@jax2018github] and Flax [@flax2020github].
 At its core, `flowMC` uses a combination of Metropolis-Hastings Markov kernels using local and global proposed moves.
-While multiple chains are ran using local-update Markov kernels to generate approximate samples over the region of interest in the target parameter space, these samples are used to train a NF model to approximate the samples' density.
+While multiple chains are run using local-update Markov kernels to generate approximate samples over the region of interest in the target parameter space, these samples are used to train a normalizing flow (NF) model to approximate the samples' density.
 The NF is then used in the independent Metropois-Hastings kernel to propose global jumps across the parameter space.
 The `flowMC` sampler can handle non-trivial geometry, such as multimodal distributions and distributions with local correlations.

 The key features of `flowMC` are summarized in the following list:

 - Since `flowMC` is built on top of JAX, it supports gradient-based samplers through automatic differentiation such as the Metropolis-adjusted Langevin algorithm (MALA) and Hamiltonian Monte Carlo (HMC).
 - `flowMC` uses state-of-the-art NF models such as rational quadratic splines (RQS) to power its global sampler.
 These models are efficient in capturing important features within a relatively short training time.
-- Use of accelerators such as graphics processing unites (GPUs) and tensor processing unites (TPUs) are natively supported.
+- Use of accelerators such as graphics processing units (GPUs) and tensor processing units (TPUs) are natively supported.
 The code also supports the use of multiple accelerators with SIMD parallelism.
-- By default, just-in-time (JIT) compilations are used to further acclerate the sampling process.
+- By default, just-in-time (JIT) compilations are used to further accelerate the sampling process.
 - We provide a simple black box interface for the users who want to use `flowMC` by its default parameters, yet provide at the same time an extensive guide explaining trade-offs while tuning the sampler parameters.

 The tight integration of all the above features makes `flowMC` a highly performant yet simple-to-use package for statistical inference.